softwaresaved/habeas-corpus/README.md

 ## Licensing

 Software code and notebooks from this project are licensed under the open source MIT license.
-Data produced by this project is licensed under CC0.
+Project documentation and images are licensed under CC BY 4.0.
+Data produced by this project in the data/outputs directory is licensed under CC0.
 Other data included in this project from other sources remains licensed under its original license.

 ## Acknowledgements :family: